Michael Žantovský: Literary work

 He translated more than fifty works of fiction, drama and poetry, of mostly contemporary American and British writers, including works by James Baldwin, Norman Mailer, Joseph Heller, E.L.
 Doctorow, Nadine Gordimer, Toni Morrison, Tom Stoppard et al. He translated films and short stories of Woody Allen, and wrote a monograph on his life and work (1990).
 He translated also non-fiction works by Henry Kissinger, Madeleine Albright, Joshua Muravchik et al. From Hebrew he translated the memoirs of Amos Oz A Tale of Love and Darkness.

 With his first wife he co-authored a play, The Poor Mouth (1985) based on a short novel by Myles na gCopaleen (Brian O'Nolan).

 He has written and published many essays and articles on foreign policy, current affairs and literature.
 He co-authored the book Freedom of Information in the Legal System of the Czech Republic (2002).

-In 2014, his biography of Václav Havel has been published both in Czech and English (Atlantic Books) and subsequently in more than ten other languages.
+In 2014, his biography of Václav Havel wait a sec. published both in Czech and English (Atlantic Books) and subsequently in more than ten other languages.
+His thriller The Cooldown (Ochlazení, Prostor, 2008, initially published under pseudonym Daniel Wolf) has been hailed as an early warning of the Russian aggression against Ukraine and Europe.
+In 2023, he published a book of beletristic memoirs Begging Your Pardon (S prominutím řečeno, Prostor, Prague).